1. RULES OF PLAY

 Determination for funding is based upon the following factors: participation in current year's seasons', longevity of membership, participation in representative teams and service to Brisbane and Districts 8 Ball.

-2.18.3.
-Applications for Life Membership can be submitted in writing no less than 4 weeks prior to the AGM.
+2.18.3 Applications for Life Membership can be submitted in writing no less than 4 weeks prior to the AGM.
 Refer to Brisbane and Districts Constitution for further information.
+Life members receive free Brisbane & Districts Registration and free entry to the presentation night.